How to Grow Foxglove from Seed, the easy way!

 Growing foxgloves in your garden can be tricky for some but I show you all my tips and tricks for success!

-Watch the video to see how I do it step by step!
+Watch the video to see how to collect and or redistribute foxglove seeds step by step!

 Pair your foxgloves with this cool garden water feature and you will have a Hummingbird paradise!